ColinH/mini-coro-plus/README.md

    std::ostream& operator<<( std::ostream&, const state );

-   // Control is for running oroutine functions to control their coroutine.
+   // Control is for coroutine functions to control the coroutine they are currently running in.

    class control
    {